RDU Airport Service Animal Policies

 More RDU Airport Pet Policies

 When flying with your pet, there are several important things to keep in mind to keep them calm during a long flight or on a layover.
+Make sure to check your airline’s specific pet policies.
 Remember that your animal is in an unfamiliar place.
 They may be more easily bothered by the other sights and smells, and potentially other animals at the airport.
 Always keep your pet inside of its crate or carrier when in the airport, or on a leash if your animal is a service dog.

 Take some time in the weeks before your flight to get your animal acclimated to the crate so that it will be more comfortable on the flight.
 Don’t drug or sedate your animal before the flight unless recommended to by a vet.
 Consult your animal’s vet before a major trip and visit the Raleigh Airport website for more information.